 Hello summer!
 It’s been a long time, but it’s back, and it’s (hopefully) going to be glorious.
 If you’re planning on digging your toes into the sand and playing in the surf – like we are – we’ve compiled a list of the best beaches in New England to help you out.
 So grab some sunscreen, a blanket, and tasty beach fare and get ready to explore New England’s best places to soak up summer.

 Fancy a long stretch of beach with gentle surf, scenic spots and plenty of activities for the kiddos?
 You’ll find it at Hammonasset Beach State Park, where the 2-mile-long shore borders not only the Atlantic, but a nearby nature preserve as well.
 The waves are gentle and calm thanks to its location on Long Island Sound, making it one of the best beaches in New England for families.
 More than 500 campsites dot the park’s 1,000 acres, and the Meigs Point Nature Center is a great place to explore the area’s natural habitat, with interactive exhibits, a touch tank, and plenty of educational programs taking place year-round.
-Weekday fees are $15 for nonresidents, $9 for Connecticut residents; weekend fees are $22 for nonresidents, $13 for residents.
+Parking is free for Connecticut residents.
+Nonresident fees are $15 on weekdays, $22 on weekends.

 Acadia National Park, Bar Harbor, Maine